"The most talented young musician I have seen in 20 years."

 Jazz and fusion filled Gabriel's ears as a baby, and as a toddler he'd call out “the bass! the bass!” in the car, at concerts, and at festivals.
 He was hooked the moment he was shown a Jaco Pastorius video at age 2.
 His first experience learning to groove was at 7, when he joined a young Motown tribute band just a few months after starting lessons.
 That band gained significant recognition in his area, performing at community events, benefits, music festivals, and on radio and TV.
 While learning the Motown classics, he would challenge himself by transcribing jazz and fusion bass solos.
 He first came to the world's attention at 11 with a video of him playing Jaco's demanding bass solo in the Weather Report tune, “Havona”, which was followed by multiple videos showcasing his musicianship and diverse skills.
 He became the first Markbass Rising Star, joined the Ernie Ball Music Man family of artists, and developed a custom line of bass strings made by Carlos Pavicich in France.
 He is also an endorsing artist for the Paul Lairat fretless Stega bass, Singular Sound, Advanced Audio, Soundbrenner, and ErgoStraps.

 Although Gabriel played in a variety of bands after the Motown group disbanded, just after his 12th birthday he formed the jazz fusion trio, Teen Town.
 Within two years of their debut performance, the trio won a 2019 DownBeat Award and earned a nomination for Best Jazz Artist by the Central PA Music Awards.
-They've toured throughout Pennsylvania, and has opened for a number of major artists, including Sheila E., the Victor Wooten Trio, the Tierney Sutton Band, and the Original Drifters.
+They've toured throughout Pennsylvania, and have opened for a number of major artists, including Sheila E., the Victor Wooten Trio, the Tierney Sutton Band, and the Original Drifters.
 They've also appeared at many notable festivals and events, including the 2018 and 2019 Boscov's Berks Jazz Festival, the 2017 and 2018 Dauphin County Wine & Jazz Festival, the Scranton Jazz Festival, and TEDx Harrisburg.
-Everywhere they play, they take their audiences by storm.

 As a soloist, Gabriel has been a guest with many ensembles in the past 8 years.
-Recent appearances include performing his original music with the U.S. Navy Commodores, performing and serving as a panelist at the 2019 Jazz Philadelphia Summit, performing in the 2019 COTA Jazz Festival, appearing with Doug Wimbish (of Living Colour) at the 2019 Philadelphia WimBash, as a guest artist at the 2019 Detroit BASSDAY, and as a guest performer at the 2019 Elkhart Jazz Festival.
-He's also performed in the 2018, 2019, and 2020 NAMM Shows in LA, the 2018 Dallas International Guitar Festival, and the 2018 Berkshires Jazz Festival.
+Recent appearances include performing his original music with the U.S. Navy Commodores at the 2020 Jazz Education Network Conference, performing and serving as a panelist at the 2019 Jazz Philadelphia Summit, performing in the 2019 COTA Jazz Festival, appearing with Doug Wimbish (of Living Colour) at the 2019 Philadelphia WimBash, as a guest artist at the 2019 Detroit BASSDAY, and as a guest performer at the 2019 Elkhart Jazz Festival.
+He's also performed in the 2018-2020 NAMM Shows in LA, the 2018 Dallas International Guitar Festival, and the 2018 Berkshires Jazz Festival.
 Gabriel's list of teachers and mentors include several of his bass icons, such as Victor Wooten, Anthony Wellington and Adam Nitti.
 He’s had the honor of receiving scholarships from the Jazz Education Network, and to Wooten’s Bass/Nature Camp, the Berklee College of Music’s Groove School, and the Central PA Jazz Camp.
 He has also attended Gerald Veasley’s Bass Bootcamp, the Keystone Jazz Institute, and the Uptown Music Collective.